TheMrAI/contemplations/hard_times.md

 # Hard times - IN PRGOGRESS

+Topic: How to handle hard times?

+## Reading list and notes

+After struggling to write a few lines about hard times I have realized that there is much more left to be said about the topic and what I have done is nothing more but a superficial scratch on the surface.
+What I have for the moment is true and rings true to me, but now it seems evident there is not much more to say.
+Well, it is alright.
+The first time I have ever embarked on this journey, it is supposed to be difficult.
+Non the less the question interests me greatly and the work has to be done.
+To do a good job of the task at hand I have referred to the essay writing guidelines at [Essay Writing Guide](https://docs.google.com/viewer?url=http://jordanbpeterson.com/wp-content/uploads/2018/02/Essay_Writing_Guide.docx).
+This has illuminated me to the fact that I have no idea how to write properly and that I should read a bit more about the topic, so that I have something to actually say.
+First task is to collect the information.
+Listed a few books below that have already inspired me and some that should be read and understood fully.
+What doing this has shown me is that I seem to have accidentally started attacking the problem from every side.
+The Psychological aspects, offering solutions from our understanding of human behavior, Military aspects or how a modern warrior would handle life.
+Lastly from a Religious aspect.
+Based on generational knowledge and wisdom that seems to have been lost in the modern world.
+Discarded for facts and proofs, however they might be more important now than ever to glue humanities fractured knowledge into one coherent whole.

+In any case I have no idea yet what I am rambling about, but one thing seems to be certain.
+There seems to be no single solution and to me that seems to indicate that we haven't understood something as a species just yet.
+Most likely the truth we seek is at the point where all, especially conflicting ideas intersect.

+### Psychological

+- 12 Rules for Life - Jordan B. Peterson
+- In the realm of hungry ghosts - Gábor Máté

+### Military

+- Can't hurt me - David Goggins
+- Extreme Ownership: How U.S. Navy SEALs Lead and win - Jocko Willink, Leif Babin

+### Religion

+- Tao Te Ching - Lao Tzu
+- The Book on the Taboo Against Knowing Who You Are - Alan Watts

 This essay will be about the hard times, what they are and what one might be able to do about them when they inevitably arrive.
 Why am I even bothering to write about this?
 Multiple reasons really.
 Encountered them many times and each time I have felt the same things over and over again.
 That there is